Get to know how to manage product catalog pages and templates.

 The same workflow can be applied to create individual product templates.

 Now that you have completed this part of the journey you should:

-Build on this knowledge and continue your journey by next reviewing the document Manage staged product catalog experiences, where you will learn how to work with staged product data and AEM Launches.
+Build on this knowledge and continue your journey by next reviewing the document Manage staged product catalog experiences, where you learn how to work with staged product data and AEM Launches.

 While it is recommended that you move on to the next part of the journey by reviewing the document Manage staged product catalog experiences, the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the headless journey: